SAP/ui5-tooling/docs/pages/CLI.md

   --translator, --t8r      Translator to use.
 Including optional colon separated translator parameters.  [string] [default: "npm"]
   --verbose                Enable verbose logging.  [boolean] --loglevel, --log-level  Set the logging level (error|warn|info|verbose|silly).  [string] [default: "info"]

+Examples:
+  ui5 use sapui5@latest  Use SAPUI5 in the latest available version ui5 use openui5@1.76   Use OpenUI5 in the latest available 1.76 patch version
+  ui5 use latest         Use the latest available version of the configured framework ui5 use openui5        Use OpenUI5 without a version (or use existing version)
 ```

 #### versions